 - A completed Financial Aid SAP appeal form.

-- Typed statement explaining why you are not meeting the SAP policy and the steps you're taking to improve.
+- Typed statement explaining why you are not meeting the satisfactory academic progress as outlined in HOP policy 04-115 and the steps you're taking to improve.

 - A third party document supporting your case